 Whatever motives one might have for making The Exercises, the benefits of obtaining a clearer focus in one's life are not just personal.
 Those who grow in a confident peace with themselves become better persons at work, at home – everywhere.
 Those who develop a more trusting relationship with God deepen their concern for justice among all persons.

-The following is an excellent resource about making The Spiritual Exercises of St. Ignatius while continuing to live a normal active life.
+The Online Retreat is an excellent resource about making The Spiritual Exercises of St. Ignatius while continuing to live a normal active life.
 Though it is designed for those making The Exercises online, most of the information applies directly to what we do here at LMU.
 Notice that there are descriptions of a 34-week Retreat for Everyday Life, a Press Release, Helps for a Group, and Feedback from those who have made this kind of retreat.
 The website is hosted at Creighton University.